 - Set up environment variables or system properties to configure how the agent uses the OpenTelemetry SDK.

 - Run the application, referencing the path to the agent jar in the

 The example project performs these steps through tasks defined in the Gradle build.
 You’ll need to adapt them to accommodate the build and environment of your application.

 The following video shows how to run OpenTelemetry with a Java agent:

 Now that you have mastered how to instrument your Java application using both manual and auto-instrumentation, watch for our next blog, where you will learn how to set up a collector locally and send data to a backend platform for visualization and analysis.

 - Review the OpenTelemetry quick start guide.

-- Sign up for New Relic’s free tier.
+- Sign up for a free New Relic account.

 - Check out Part 5 in the series to see how to send the OpenTelemetry data to your backend platform.